 Plan according to your budget, and of course, according to the needs of your horse.

 Steel is one of the most durable and safe materials for constructions, offering resistance to hurricanes, fires and earthquakes.
 Steel is also resistant to conditions that can seriously damage wood, including pests, rot and mold.
 The durability of steel translates to savings in insurance costs.
 In addition to savings in construction, materials and insurance costs, metal barns can offer savings in maintenance and upkeep for many years to come.

 The average price of a steel barn will depend on the size you need and the style of building that you choose.
 Barns are available in both the straight wall system as well as the arched (or Quonset) style.

-Straight wall barns cost between $7 and $25 per square foot.
+Rigid frame (with a peaked roof) barns cost between $7 and $25 per square foot.
 The total cost will depend on the size (the larger the barn, the lower the square foot cost is), as well as the stalls and accessories necessary.

 Quonset style barns on the other hand, are less expensive to build.
 They will generally cost between $5 and $15 per sq ft, but you will need to take into account the different stalls and accessories you may need with arched walls.
 Choosing the S- or P-model Quonset will give you more usable floor space and wall space than the Q-model arched barn.

 When comparing these costs with wooden framed barn structures, remember that steel barns will require very little maintenance, will be raised in a short time and offer incredible durability for years.
 Add in these benefits with the economical price of steel barns and they are clearly your best choice.